'Arrival' and Amazon's 'Manchester By the Sea' lead Oscar nominations

 Other sci-fi and fantasy movies nominated for technical awards include "Star Trek Beyond" and "Suicide Squad" for hair and make-up, as well as "Fantastic Beasts" and the roundly-panned "Passengers" with two nominations each.

-Casey Affleck and Lucas Hedges are nominated for best actor and best supporting actor respectively for their performances in "Manchester By The Sea", which is also nominated for its screenplay.
+Michelle Williams, Casey Affleck and Lucas Hedges are all nominated for their performances in "Manchester By The Sea", which is also nominated for its screenplay.

-Dev Patel is also nominated for his supporting role for "Lion", in which he plays a young man lost as a child who finds his childhood home by searching Google Maps.
+Nicole Kidman and Dev Patel are nominated for their supporting roles in "Lion", in which Patel plays a young man lost as a child who finds his childhood home by searching Google Maps.

 Inspiring NASA drama "Hidden Figures" is nominated for best adapted screenplay, while the decidedly odd screenplay for "The Lobster" is also nominated for best original screenplay.